dr-joe-wirth/phantasm/docker_build_files/README.md

     * list each gene as a comma-separated list (**no spaces allowed**)
     * can be used in conjunction with multiple genomes, but the you must specify a gene for each genome

 ## 3.2.
 Option 2: unknown reference genomes and known phylogenetic marker(s)
 If you have an annotated genome sequence and you know suitable phylogenetic markers, but you do not know which reference genomes would be appropriate to use, then you can run PHANTASM in a single step.

-First, make sure you are currently within the directory containing the gbff file (called `mydata` in this example)

-    root@fe46a3c61f0b:/# cd /mydata

-Next, run the following command (be sure to replace `<locus_tag>`, `my_genome.gbff`, and `email@address.org` with appropriate values):
+Run one of the following commands (be sure to replace `<locus tags>`, `my_genome.gbff`, and `email@address.org` with appropriate values):

+    docker run -v $(pwd):/data jwirth/phantasm:latest phantasm knownPhyloMarker -i my_genome.gbff -t <locus tags> -e email@address.org

-    root@fe46a3c61f0b:/mydata# phantasm knownPhyloMarker <locus_tag> my_genome.gbff email@address.org
+    singularity exec phantasm_latest.sif phantasm knownPhyloMarker -i my_genome.gbff -t <locus tags> -e email@address.org

+### Optional flags that can be specified with this step

+    -O, --out <dir>            output directory                               [default: './finalAnalysis'] -N, --num_threads <int>    number of processors to use                    [default: 1] -L, --max_leaves <int>     maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]

 The locus tag(s) provided must be present within the input genome(s) and indicate the phylogenetic marker(s) that you wish to use.
 PHANTASM can handle multiple phylogenetic markers and/or multiple input genomes.
 If using multiple markers, they should be a comma-separated list **without spaces**.
-If using multiple input genomes, the same number of phylogenetic markers must be specified for each input genome.
+If using multiple input genomes, specify a directory containing genbank files; the same number of phylogenetic markers must be specified for each input genome.

-### Examples:
-  * one genome and one phylogenetic marker:

-        root@fe46a3c61f0b:/mydata# phantasm knownPhyloMarker SPO_RS17765 my_genome.gbff email@address.org

-  * one genome and multiple (two) phylogenetic markers:

-        root@fe46a3c61f0b:/mydata# phantasm knownPhyloMarker SPO3507,SPO0155 my_genome.gbff email@address.org

-  * multiple genomes and one (per genome) phylogenetic marker:

-        root@fe46a3c61f0b:/mydata# phantasm knownPhyloMarker RUA4292_04770,SPO3507 input_genomes email@address.org

-  * multiple genomes and multiple (two per genome) phylogenetic markers:

-        root@fe46a3c61f0b:/mydata# phantasm knownPhyloMarker RUA4292_04770,SPO3507,RUA4292_00884,SPO0155 input_genomes email@address.org

 ### Notes:
   * this step will take some time as there are many slow steps, in particular: